yjyddq/EOSER-ASS-RL/README.md

 The code is inside the `cj-grpo` directory:

 - `cj-grpo/cj_grpo_trainer_xxx.py` contains the algorithm code of CJ-GRPO combined with various decoding strategy
-- `cj-grpo/slurm_scripts` contains the slurm scripts we used to run the CJ-GRPO experiments
-- Example bash script for running the CJ-GRPO experiment:
+- `cj-grpo/slurm_scripts` contains the slurm scripts we used to run the CJ-GRPO experiments.
+Example bash script for running the experiment:
   ```bash
   cd cj-grpo